 Unless I decide to take up a life of crime, a stay at the Malmaison in Oxford is hopefully the only way I’ll ever spend a night behind bars.
 And in this unique hotel you get a lot more luxury now than the last people who got locked up here.
 The building started off as Oxford Castle and was demolished and rebuilt over the years before being turned into a Victorian jail.

 It’s also an easy walk in the other direction to the train station.
 Or if you’re travelling by car they have a valet car park – but it’s pricey at £25 a night and you can’t leave your car there beyond check out time.
-A cheaper option is to park in one of the park and ride car parks on the outskirts of Oxford, which also avoids the confusing drive through the one-way system.
+A cheaper option is to park in one of the park and ride car parks on the outskirts of Oxford, which also avoids the confusing drive through Oxford’s one-way system.

-As part of our Sunday Stopover deal (see below), we needed to spend £75 on food and drink at the hotel, so we booked a table for dinner in their brasserie.
+As part of our Sunday Stopover deal (see below), we needed to spend £75 on food and drink at the hotel, so we booked a table for dinner in the Chez Mal Brasserie.
 It’s underground in the former solitary confinement wing, with old pipes running along the ceiling and an original steel staircase.
-The moody lighting suited the space at night, but it might seem a bit dingy in the daytime.
+The moody lighting suited the space at night, but it might seem a bit dingy in daytime.
 On a sunny day you can also eat out in the exercise yard or on the roof terrace.

-There’s not much in the way of extra facilities – no pool or gym.
-But for me the best bits of the hotel were its old prison features.
+There’s not much in the way of extra facilities at the Malmaison – no pool or gym.
+But for me the best bit about staying at this Oxford prison hotel were its original features.
 The cell rooms are all set around a vast, three-storey atrium which still has the original wrought-iron stairs and walkways.
 It’s all carpeted in thick red carpets with some quirky oversized furniture.

 - Staff are… friendly, passionate about the hotel, but not all very experienced.